Hospitality sector statutory guidance

 Limits to households mixing indoors and outdoors

 The limits on households mixing indoors and outdoors apply to all sectors and are critically important.
 Businesses must ensure staff are aware of the limits when taking bookings and that they are ready to challenge any attempt to make bookings for numbers that clearly exceed the limits.
 Staff should ask whether limits on mixing of households is being observed when taking enquiries and either reject a booking request which would exceed the limits or offer an alternative for a booking within the limits.
-This is a maximum of 6 people from no more than 2 different households, indoors and outdoors.
-Children under 12 are exempt but must still not be from more than 2 different households.
+Please refer to levels advice for the relevant limits for your area.
 Where it is obvious groups of walk-in customers are starting to congregate (in either indoor or outdoor service spaces) and exceeding the limits then advice should also be offered on the limits for mixing of households.
 Customer guidance has been updated to highlight the individuals’ responsibility in this regard to aid compliance.
 For further advice also consult guidance on meeting others

 Amusements and games

-Facilities like fruit machines and pool tables are permitted from 24 August but must be risk assessed.
+Facilities like fruit machines and pool tables are permitted in line with the operability of related premises such as snooker/pool halls and amusement arcades.
+Where these premises are open (see level for your area and Q&A) they may be used but must be risk assessed.
 They should be subject to robust cleaning procedures, ensure physical distancing can be observed and are not located in thoroughfares.
 Procedures and customer communications should ensure that no crowding can result from the use of these facilities and that noise levels are kept low with no shouting.
-Customers using pool tables should be encouraged to wear face coverings as this is a requirement in snooker and pool halls.
-Darts may be played if there is a dedicated space for play away from thoroughfares i.e. separate room, and where there is adequate space to ensure physical distancing along with risk assessed robust cleaning procedures, with no sharing of darts.
+Customers who are not seated in hospitality must wear face coverings.
+At levels 0-1, darts may be played if there is a dedicated space for play away from thoroughfares i.e. separate room, and where there is adequate space to ensure physical distancing along with risk assessed robust cleaning procedures, with no sharing of darts.
 Where this is not possible then it will be necessary to refrain from darts play at this time.
 Dominoes is not possible at this time.
 Proximity of players and the need for sharing of game pieces makes this activity too high risk.
 Please refer to additional guidance for sectors like amusement arcades and snooker and pool halls for additional information.

 Face coverings for customers and staff (from 14 September)